andy586586/online-lowest-price-finder/README.md

 ## Welcome to a Python based web-scraping application that parses and scrapes common online sites to find the lowest price of purchasable products!

 ### Description:
-This web application that allows a user to search for the lowest price of electronics online was made using Python, HTML5, CSS, Javascript, Flask, JSON.
-It uses a python back-end to parse and web-srape for a specfic key-word that the user inputs
+This web application that allows a user to search for the lowest price of electronics online was made using Python, HTML5, CSS, Javascript, Flask, Beautifulsoup and JSON.
+It uses a python back-end to parse and web-srape for a specfic key-word that the user inputs.

 ![image](https://user-images.githubusercontent.com/111328484/212564684-33ef4d75-c209-4bab-9c21-67afbd3b3781.png)